 undertake horizon scanning to understand the national and local context in which housing functions are delivered.
-The team consult and deliver several key strategies including the Housing Strategy, Homelessness Strategy and the Private Sector Housing Strategy as well ensuring that policies and procedures for the service are reflective of current legislation, best practice, and customer requirements.
+The team consult and deliver a number of key strategies including the Housing Strategy, Homelessness Strategy and the Private Sector Housing Strategy as well ensuring that policies and procedures for the service are reflective of current legislation, best practice and customer requirements.